artemave/artemave.github.com/_posts/2013-12-28-faster-chrome-extension-development-cycle.md

 Turns out I am not the only one to feel that pain.
 There is an [Extenstion Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) extension that, if combined with [Guard](https://github.com/guard/guard), automates those steps.

 There is a bit of setup.
-But really is just a bit.
-Assuming you've got a ruby interpreter and a terminal.

-The following setup works on OSX and, with minor adjustments, on Linux.
-Not sure if it applies to Windows.
+But really is just a bit, assuming you've got a ruby interpreter and a terminal.
+It works on OSX and, with minor adjustments, on Linux.
+Not sure about Windows.

 Install `guard-shell` gem: